RancorousGames/RancHydrologyMaps/README.md

 * Implements river propagation algorithms for realistic river systems
 * Uses noise functions for natural-looking terrain
 * Optimized performance using k-d trees for efficient nearest neighbor searches
-* Flexible and modular design for easy integration into existing projects
+* Flexible and modular design for easy modification and configuration